mopidy/mopidy-local-images/README.rst

 Before starting Mopidy, you must change your configuration to switch to using Mopidy-Local-Images as your local library provider::

   [local]
   library = images

 By default, Mopidy-Local-Images delegates any requests to the standard ``json`` local library provider.
 To use a third-party library, such as `Mopidy-Local-SQLite`_, you have to set this in the ``local-images`` configuration section::

   [local-images]
   library = sqlite

 Once this has been set, you need to clear and re-scan your library for images to be extracted::

   mopidy local clear
   mopidy local scan

 This extension also provides some other configuration settings, but beware that these are subject to change for now::

   [local-images]
   enabled = true

   # the actual local library provider to use
   library = json

-    # base URI for images; change this if you want to serve images using
+  # the base URI for images; change this if you want to serve images
-    # an alternative Web server
+  # using an alternative Web server, or when accessing Mopidy through a
+  # reverse proxy
   base_uri = /images/

-    # directory where local image files are stored; if not set, defaults
+  # the directory where local image files are stored; if not set,
-    # to a subdirectory of `local/data_dir`
+  # defaults to <local/data_dir>/images
   image_dir =

-    # list of file names to check for when searching for external album
+  # a list of file names to check for when searching for external album
   # art; may contain UNIX shell patterns, i.e. "*", "?", etc.
   album_art_files = *.jpg, *.jpeg, *.png

 Project Resources